Never Sell The Land

 The pigs live in the wood by Nora’s house and get rotated through the woods throughout the year.
 She is working on a new setup on the other side of the farm where the pigs will have access to a barn in bad weather and access to pasture as well.
 She’ll give the woods by her house time to rest, and then the pigs will start coming back over to the woods during the summer to forage while the pasture rests.
 Like the chickens, the pigs are supplemented with a free-choice non-GMO grain mixture.

 The Clark family had for generations raised beef, and when Nora’s grandfather passed away, her mom, Martha, inherited his 30 head of cattle.
 It was Martha who first became intrigued by what she was learning about grass-fed beef and the health benefits to humans, cows, the land, and the environment.
 (This is a good resource to learn more about the benefits of grass-fed.)
 The cattle that Martha inherited was essentially grass-fed already, but to start selling 100% grass-fed beef, the farm needed to actively expand the herd and rotationally graze the cattle over the fields to get the most out of the land and the cattle.

-They sold their first grass-fed meat in 2010.
-The cattle are treated humanely from birth to harvest and eat grass only, with the farm’s own hay used as supplement when fresh pasture isn’t available.
+They sold their first grass-fed meat 2010.
+The cattle are treated humanely from birth to harvest; they eat grass only, with the farm’s own hay used as supplement when fresh pasture isn’t available.